Two-Day History Itinerary

 The beginning and end of colonial America.
 Only a few miles from where America’s colonial history began at Jamestown in 1607, colonial America came to an end with the Siege of Yorktown 174 years later, and a new nation began.

-Today at Jamestown Settlement and the Yorktown Victory Center, the struggles, adventures and hopes of those momentous early years are brought to life in vivid detail through engaging exhibits and dramatic living history.
+Today at Jamestown Settlement and the American Revolution Museum at Yorktown, the struggles, adventures and hopes of those momentous early years are brought to life in vivid detail through engaging exhibits and dramatic living history.

 And, thanks to one of history’s amazing coincidences, you can visit both places — and Colonial Williamsburg, the restored 18th-century colonial capital — all within the 20-mile span of Virginia’s Historic Triangle.